-Setting Description Project Standalone Allows you to select a Project to load automatically when you start a new Project in Maschine used as a stand-alone application.
+Allows you to select a Project to load automatically when you start a new Project in MASCHINE used as a stand-alone application.
 The field displays the location of the Template Project selected for use.
 Click the folder icon to select another Template Project.
-Any Project file can be used as a template; this can be from the Maschine Library, or you could create a file, for example with your preferred instruments and effects already loaded into the Plug-in slots.
+Any Project file can be used as a template; this can be from the MASCHINE Library, or you could create a file, for example with your preferred instruments and effects already loaded into the Plug-in slots.
 If you have already set a Template Project, click the cross icon to unset it and start new Projects from scratch instead.
-Plug-in Selects a Project to load automatically when Maschine is used as a plug-in within a Digital Audio Workstation.
+Selects a Project to load automatically when MASCHINE is used as a plug-ir within a Digital Audio Workstation.
 The field displays the location of the Template Project selected for use.
 Click the folder icon to select another Template Project.
-Any Project file can be used as a template; this can be from the Maschine Library, or you can create a file, for example with your preferred instruments and effects loaded into the Plug-in slots.
+Any Project file can be used as a template; this can be from the MASCHINE Library, or you can create a file, for example with your preferred instruments and effects loaded into the Plug-in slots.
 If you have already set a Template Project, click the cross icon to unset it and start new Projects from scratch instead.
-Metronome Settings Downbeat Sample and Upbeat Sample Selects audio files to be used as upbeat and downbeat of the metronome, respectively.
+Selects audio files to be used as upbeat and downbeat of the metronome, respectively.
 The fields display the locations of the audio files selected for use.
 Click the fields to select other files.
 Click the little crosses on the right of the fields to remove the custom audio files and use the default metronome sounds instead.
-Scene / Section Duplicate Select from the drop-down menu how the Duplicate function in Maschine will operate when duplicating Scenes.
+Select from the drop-down menu how the Duplicate function in MASCHINE will operate when duplicating Scenes.
 Scene Only Only the Scene is duplicated.
 The result is a new unlinked Scene with the same Patterns referenced.
 Scene and Patterns The Scene itself and additionally all Patterns are duplicated.
 The new Scene and Patterns are now completely independent from the originals.
-Link when duplicating Sections Click the checkbox to enable a linked copy of a Section when using the Duplicate function.
+Click the checkbox to enable a linked copy of a Section when using the Duplicate function.
 By default this feature is deactivated.
-When activated, the Duplicate function will create a linked copy of a Section A linked copy will automatically be updated when any instance of a linked Section is adjusted.
-This way you don't need to keep track of which Section is Section is edited.
+When activated, the Duplicate function will create a linked copy of a Section A linked copy will automatically be updated when any instance of a linked Section is edited.
 This way, you don't need to keep track of which Section is the "original."